 BIOS is not a common topic for average users.
 But if you are a concerned user, you have reasons to explore BIOS stuff.
 As it isn’t a common topic, the majority of us don’t know how to access it even what BIOS is actually!
 But things are so simple.
 In this article, you will know how to enter BIOS in windows 10 and other BIOS related terms.
 Keep in touch.

 What is BIOS?

 - BIOS stands for Basic Input Output System.
 It’s a small software installed on every computer by the manufacturer company itself.

-- When the computer starts, its BIOS system runs a power on self-test to check whether every component of the computer is running well or not.
-BIOS checks the components like hard drives, motherboard, drivers, keyboards etc and let you know if there exists any fault in those components.
+- When the computer starts, its BIOS system runs a power-on self-test to check whether every component of the computer is running well or not.
+BIOS checks the components like hard drives, motherboard, PC drivers, keyboards, etc and let you know if there exists any fault in those components.

 - If BIOS finds no problem in your system, then it permits the operating system to take control of your computer.

 - So, as you can see, BIOS isn’t a part of operating systems.
 It’s software installed by the manufacturer company and it’s a part of the motherboard.
 Every computer has a BIOS system and you cannot access your BIOS settings when you are running an operating system.
 You have to enter the BIOS before BIOS let your operating system take control of your computer.